nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/reference/createSvelteFluent/+page.svelte.md

 **Experimental:** Override the default markup parser.

-By default, `svelte-fluent` uses `jsdom` on the server and the browser's native DOMParser on the client.
+TODO: By default, `svelte-fluent` uses `jsdom` on the server and the browser's native DOMParser on the client.
 Use with caution.

 </PropDescription>